 Showtimes listed here are set times, not the time doors open – if a listing says something like “9ish,” that means it’ll probably start later than advertised.
+If you see a show listed without the start time, that’s because either the artist, their publicist or the venue in question sent incomplete info: those acts are usually listed last on a particular date.
 Always best to check with the venue for the latest information on set times and door charges, since that information is often posted here weeks in advance.
 Weekly events first followed by the daily calendar.

-On select Thursdays and Saturdays, an intimate, growing piano music scene on the Upper West Side featuring iconoclastically insightful, lyrical pianist Nancy Garniez – a cult favorite with an extraordinarily fluid, singing, legato style – exploring the delicious minutiae of Beethoven piano sonatas.
-Each program features a sonata that sheds fresh light on beats and barlines. email for info/location.
+On select Thursdays and Saturdays, an intimate, growing piano music scene on the Upper West Side featuring iconoclastically insightful, lyrical pianist Nancy Garniez – a cult favorite with an extraordinarily fluid, singing, legato style – exploring the delicious minutiae of works from across the centuries.
+The next concerts are Sept 6 and 9 exploring Clementi and two admirers: Brahms and Beethoven. email for info/location.

 Mondays starting a little after 7 PM Howard Williams leads his Jazz Orchestra from the piano at the Garage, 99 7th Ave.
 S at Grove St. There are also big bands here most every Tuesday at 7.

 Mondays at the Jazz Standard it’s all Mingus, whether with the Mingus Orchestra, Big Band or Mingus Dynasty: as jazz goes, it’s arguably the most exhilarating show of the week, every week.
 The first-rate players always rise to the level of the material.
 Sets 7:30/9:30 PM, $25 and worth it.